-Sample Itinerary: Because each country and city has its own unique cultural and physical landscape, the emphasis of each component varies.
-Below you’ll find a sample itinerary for our Leon, Nicaragua program.
+Because each country and city has its own unique cultural and physical landscape, the emphasis of each component varies.
+Below you’ll find a sample itinerary for our Constanza, Dominican Republic program.

-On this day students experience and share a full day in the life of a family in the El Tololar community.
-They experience what is it like to survive with $1 a day.
-There is no running water or electricity and students eat rice and beans for breakfast, lunch and dinner.
-Student spend the day building powerful relationships with local families who open their homes.
-Students then reflect as a group on the question of inequality and the larger concept of global poverty.
+On this day students experience and share a full day in the life of a family in the Cañada de las Palmas community.
+They experience what it is like to live as the majority of the world does; no running water or electricity.
+Their food portions and menu throughout the day reflect that of the families with whom they share the day.
+Through partaking in daily household chores, they build powerful relationships with local families who open their homes to small groups of students, each with a student interpreter to guide the conversation.
+In the evening students reflect as a group on the question of inequality and the larger concept of global poverty.
 This experience helps students clarify their thoughts on service and prepares them for their community action project.

 Community Action Project Planning